nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The TRIP NAME must exist in the trips list.
 - The EVENT NAME must exist in the events list.

+*Note: Event names and trip names are used as inputs instead of indexes to make the command as specific as possible.

 <div class="alert alert-block alert-success"><b>Use case: </b> <code>add-et</code> can be used to help you to plan your trip's itinerary.
 You can pick and choose any event that exists in your bucket list and add them into a specified trip's itinerary, which you can then view via the `select` command. </div>

 Examples: